oisdk/site/posts/2016-11-17-semirings-lhs.markdown

 delete :: Ord a => a -> MultiMap a b -> MultiMap a b
 ```

 This was actually where I first came across semirings: I was trying to avoid code duplication for a trie implementation.
-I wanted to get the Boom Hierarchy [@boom_further_1981] (plus maps) from the same underlying implementation.
+I wanted to get the Boom Hierarchy [-@boom_further_1981] (plus maps) from the same underlying implementation.

 It works *okay*.
 On the one hand, it's nice that you don't have to wrap the map type itself to get the different behaviour.
 There's only one `delete`{.haskell} function, which works on sets, maps, multisets, etc. I don't need to import the `TrieSet`{.haskell} module qualified, to differentiate between the *four* `delete`{.haskell} functions I've written.

-The abstraction goes pretty far, also:
+On the other hand, the `Add`{.haskell} wrapper is a pain: having `lookup`{.haskell} return the wrapped values is ugly, and the `Applicative`{.haskell} constraint is unwieldy (we only use it for `pure`{.haskell}).
+Both of those problems could be solved by using something like the [`Newtype`{.haskell}](https://hackage.haskell.org/package/newtype-0.2/docs/Control-Newtype.html#t:Newtype) or [`Wrapped`{.haskell}](https://hackage.haskell.org/package/lens-4.15.1/docs/Control-Lens-Wrapped.html#t:Wrapped) class, which provide facilities for wrapping and unwrapping, but that might be overkill.

+While `Monoid`{.haskell} and `Semiring`{.haskell} can take you pretty far, even to a `Monoid`{.haskell} instance:

 ```{.haskell .literate}
 fromList :: (Ord a, Semiring b, Foldable f) => f a -> GeneralMap a b